 Our riding program is designed to provide a highly specialized experience for each rider.
 Each guest is assigned a horse at the beginning of their vacation and will spend the week building a partnership with that horse through hours in the saddle and helpful pointers from our team of wranglers.

 Safety is extremely important to us here at Mountain Sky, and for that reason we do limit trail rides to those aged seven and older.
 Lead line rides are available during kids programming sessions and present a great introduction to the joys of western riding.
 In addition, we offer daily arena instruction specifically catered towards our six-year-old guests.
 While we do not provide certified helmets, guests are welcome to provide their own.

 Trail rides are offered twice daily, lasting anywhere from 1 1/2 to 2 1/2 hours.
-Rides are grouped by ability level, and riders are always accompanied by a wrangler.
+Riders are grouped by ability level, and are always accompanied by a wrangler.
 Whether you are saddling up for the first time, or have ridden for many years, you’ll find a style of riding to suit you at Mountain Sky.

 Guests wishing to hone their skills off the trail can do so during an afternoon session in the confines of the arena.

 Choose between team penning, which offers guests the opportunity to work on cattle sorting with some friendly group competition, or our working ranch experience, which gives guests the opportunity to help our land and livestock manager down at our working hay and cattle operation.
 Both are 1/2 day activities offered once during summer stays.

 Guests wishing for a full day in the saddle can opt for the “all-day ride” during the spring and fall seasons, or the “lunch ride” during the summer.
 Offered once a week, guests enjoy a morning spent riding to a destination where they will enjoy lunch on the trail.
 After a brief rest, the journey back to the ranch begins!